Vivek-k001/AUTHENTIQUE/README.md

 # 🌸 Authentique Cosmetic - Product Showcase Website

 **Authentique Cosmetic** is a beautifully designed, responsive website built to showcase premium beauty and cosmetic products.
 With soft feminine colors like pink, purple, and white, the site offers a visually appealing and calming experience.
-It's ideal for presenting products attractively without any e-commerce or cart functionality.
+It's a ideal for presenting products attractively without any e-commerce or cart functionality.

 ---